Estimated Reading Time: 6 minutes

 Yes.
 While intent differs, risk escalates without support.
 Treat self-harm as a warning sign and seek professional care.

 New injuries, withdrawal, giving away possessions, goodbye messages, or any mention of dying.
-Act now.
+Act immediately.

-Normalize support, offer choices (in-person/virtual), and pair with regulation tools at home while you secure care.
+Normalize support, offer choices (in-person or virtual), and pair with regulation tools at home while you secure professional care.

 No. This isn’t about toughness; it’s about nervous system regulation and compassionate safety.